zh-plus/interSeg3D-Studio/README.md

 # interSeg3D-Studio

-An web-based interactive 3D point cloud segmentation and annotation tool with AI-powered object detection.
+An web-based interactive 3D point cloud annotation tool, using [AGILE3D](https://github.com/ywyue/AGILE3D) for click-based segmentation algorithm and Gemini for 3D object detection.

+> [!NOTE]
+> Note that this project is still in development.
+The current version is a prototype and may contain bugs.

 ![interSeg3D-Studio](assets/MainUI.png)